 Elder Abuse and Fraud, Senior Transportation, Financial Planning, and POLST.
 Customized workshops can be arranged that are tailored to groups of seniors facing similar issues.

 Engagement programming is focused on involving seniors as leaders, volunteers and participants in meaningful activities that promote physical and emotional health, social connections, cognitive stimulation, and access to resources.
-Activities take place in local housing developments, and include things like social nutrition programming, technology training, brain fitness classes, incentivized physical fitness, ESL, fall prevention training, senior gardens and more.
+Activities take place in local housing developments.
+Examples are "Nourish to Flourish" nutrition group, iPad training, technology coaching, brain fitness classes, incentivized physical fitness, walking clubs, multi-cultural dance, ESL, bereavement support and other support groups, fall prevention training, "Life Story and Reminiscence" workshops, and more.
 Seniors themselves promote public health messages and provide peer support for healthy lifestyle changes.

 The larger South County collaborative serves individuals of all ages in South Orange County.
-Our collaborative partners are Western Youth Services, Orange County Asian Pacific Islander Community Alliance and Mission Hospital.
+Our collaborative partners are Western Youth Services, Orange County Asian Pacific Islander Community Alliance and OMID.